-The PlayStation 4 is a wonderful console, it is top of the line with entire lines of exclusives, first person shooters and sports games, but most of these games are much more fun when you play with friends, Same console gaming, often known as couch co-op, have become very limited in the new generation of consoles, but you can game online with your friends around the world.
-Today we are going to show you the ins and outs of online gaming in the PlayStation 4, how to set up your wifi and any troubleshooting problems you may face.
+The PlayStation 4 is a wonderful console.
+It is top-of-the-line, with exclusive lines of first-person shooters and sports games.
+However, most of these games are much more enjoyable when played with friends.
+The same-console gaming, often known as couch co-op, has become very limited in the new generation of consoles.
+However, you can game online with your friends around the world.
+Today, we are going to show you the ins and outs of online gaming on the PlayStation 4, how to set up your Wi-Fi, and address any troubleshooting problems you may encounter.

 We are going to go through the process of setting up ports to play online on your PlayStation 4.

-First, we’ll need to make sure you have a static IP in your PlayStation, to get a static IP go into your settings, then network.
+First, we’ll need to ensure that you have a static IP address for your PlayStation.
+To obtain a static IP address, go into your settings, and then to the network section.

-Choose view connection status,you’ll be prompt with a window showing your IP address, primary DNS, secondary DNS, default gateway and subnet mask, write down all of these numbers because we will need them later.
+Choose ‘View Connection Status’; you’ll be prompted with a window that shows your IP address, primary DNS, secondary DNS, default gateway, and subnet mask.
+Write down all of these numbers because we will need them later.

-Now to set up the ports, this will be done on your computer/laptop instead of your ps4.
+Now, set up the ports on your computer or laptop instead of your PS4.

 PSN Specific Ports